Pastry and Dessert Recipes and Menus

 Page copy protected against web site content infringement by Copyscape

 Cannolis are an Italian specialty: a crisp tube filled with a sweetened ricotta cream.
-Mousses and sweetened whipped cream can also be used for the filling.
-They are made with a dough usually containing a wine, sweet or otherwise, and rolled around a cylinder to be fried in hot oil.
+Mousses or sweetened whipped cream can also be used for the filling.
+Cannolis are made with a dough usually containing a wine, sweet or otherwise, and rolled around a cylinder and fried in hot oil.

-Cannolis, once they are fried, will keep for about a week in a tightly covered container.
-They can be 'refreshed' by placing in a 350°F oven for a couple of minutes to crisp again, but they are best served fresh.
+Once they are fried, will keep for about a week in a tightly covered container.
+They can be 'refreshed' by placing in a 350°F oven for a couple of minutes to crisp again, but cannolis are always best served fresh.

 Almost every recipe of cannoli dough will contain a wine inside of it.
-This provides not only flavor, and sometimes color and aroma, but gives the necessary acid to help with softening gluten.
+This provides not only flavor, and sometimes color and aroma, but gives the necessary acid to help in softening the gluten.
 This dough will be quite stiff and requires kneading for development.
 It helps to rest the dough before rolling it out.
-When rolling it out, it is important to roll it out thinly, as when it isn't, it will end up being a thick, greasy fried tube, instead of the light holder of filling it's meant to be.
-Besides, as they are frying, they tend to puff up a bit and the outside will blister to it characteristic surface.
+And when it comes time to roll it out, it is important to roll it as thinly as possible.
+When it isn't, the cannolis will end up a thick, greasy fried tubes, instead of the light filling holder it's meant to be.
+Besides, as they are frying, they tend to puff up a bit and the outside blisters giving it their characteristic surface.
+The thinner doughs show off this characteristic better.

-The traditional filling is a sweetened ricotta cheese filling sometimes mixed with candied orange zest or citron, chopped pistachios, grated chocolate, or drizzled with a variety of extracts or flavorings such a fortified wine and liqueurs.
-The ends may be decorated with what the filling has to give color and texture, such as dipping the ends in chopped pistachios if pistachios were used for the filling.
+The traditional filling is a sweetened ricotta cheese that is sometimes mixed with candied orange zest or citron, chopped pistachios, grated chocolate, and flavored with a variety of extracts or flavorings such a fortified wine and liqueurs.
+The ends may be decorated with what the filling is to give color and texture, such as dipping the ends in chopped pistachios if pistachios were used for the filling.
 The filling may also be left plain and the ends used for decoration.
-While a sweetened ricotta is traditionally used, any mousse may be used, like dark or white chocolate or a fresh berry, or a simple sweetened whipped cream filling may be used.
+While a sweetened ricotta is traditionally used, any pipable soft filling may be used: chocolate or fruit mousses, whipped cream, cream cheese or mascarpone filling.

-• Always fill á la minute, right before service, to keep the shells crisps.
+• Always fill á la minute, right before service, to keep the cannoli shells crisp.

 • My favorite filling is simply sweetened ricotta: pick out a ricotta cheese and sweeten to taste with powdered sugar.
 If the cheese is too soft, drain overnight to firm up.

-• Since the dough will become tough if rerolled, roll out thinly (usual recipes call for 1/16" thick) and cut out as many as you can using the right sized cutter or sharp knife.
-You may need to cut the dough in half to roll out if the dough is especially strong.
-After cutting out the shapes, use a rolling pin to slightly make an oval shape, if round, before attaching them to the cannoli forms.
+• Since the dough will become tough if rerolled, roll out thinly (usual recipes call for 1/16" thick), and cut out as many as you can the first time using the right sized cutter or sharp knife.

 • Cannoli dough can be cut into circles for forming around the molds, or into squares.
 Each shape will give a different end look for the cannoli.